Why should doctors choose MIPS System for vaginal prolapse problems?

 The 4 adjustable fixation points allow the surgeon to adapt the mesh to every individual patient condition.

 How many days of hospitalization will the patient need?

-If the surgery is done under local or regional, patient can leave the hospital the same day or the day after surgery.
+If the surgery is done under local or regional anaesthesia, patient may leave the hospital the same day or the day after surgery.

 What is the most recommended post-surgical protocol to maximize the success of the MIPS system?

-After hospital discharge, the patient should avoid sexual intercourse and stress efforts during the first two months after surgery.
+After hospital discharge, the patient should avoid sexual intercourse and heavy lifting during the first two months after surgery.